zgompert/LycAdmixMosaic/README.md

 ```
 Note that each chromosome (big scaffold) is being processes separately (chrom*list).

+The variant data are in `/uufs/chpc.utah.edu/common/home/gompert-group2/data/Lycaeides_poolSeq/SpecGenomVars`.

 # Preliminary analyses based on `bcftools` results

 I did some quick, preliminary analyses based on the above calling with `bcftools`.
 All of this is in /uufs/chpc.utah.edu/common/home/gompert-group2/data/Lycaeides_poolSeq/Variants/.

-First, I used `GATK` version (4.1.4.1) for some simple filtering of the variants, keeping only those with mapping quality > 30 and a depth > 1750.
+I filtered the vcf file with `GATK` version (4.1.4.1), keeping only those with mapping quality > 30, depth > 1350 and bias scores less than +- 3.
+This uses [VarFiltFork2.pl](VarFiltFork2.pl), which is also shown below.

 ```perl
 #!/usr/bin/perl